BeeTech-global/partner-sdk/src/local-quote/README.md

 ### Exchange Math

-IOF tax rate is always set at 0.38% of the value in BRL considering the operational purpose of `CRYPTO`
+IOF tax rate is always set at 0.38% of the value in BRL considering the operational purpose of `CRYPTO` and `PAYMENT_PROCESSING`

-Outbound calculation (USD/BRL)
+Outbound calculation indirect flow (sell USD to buy BRL)
 ``` typescript
 const IOF = 0.0038;
 ```